opentap/opentap/SECURITY.md

 Instead, please send an email to security@opentap.io.

-Please include as much of the information listed below as you can to help us better understand and resolve the issue
+Please include as much information as you can to help us better understand and resolve the issue.